wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 The form success settings determine the actions taken when a form is successfully submitted to a portal.

-- **Show Success Message** Show a message when a form is submitted.
+- **Show success message** Show a message when a form is submitted.
-- **Redirect to Web Page** Automatically navigate to a web page on success of the form submission.
+- **Redirect to web page** Automatically navigate to a web page on success of the form submission.
 - **Redirect to URL** Redirect to a URL (either portal or external).

-### Advanced Settings
+### Advanced settings

 The advanced settings determine if a captcha is displayed for anonymous or authenticated users.
 Also the setting to determine if entity permissions are enabled for the particular entity.

-## Additional Entity Form Settings
+## Additional entity form settings

 A number of additional configuration settings are available for entity forms in the Portal Management app.
 To access entity form in the Portal Management app: